SpaceManiac/HamSandwich/docs/cmdline-opts/trace-ids.md

 # `--trace-ids`

-Prepends the transfer and connection identifiers to each trace or verbose line that curl displays.
+Prepend the transfer and connection identifiers to each trace or verbose line that curl displays.

+The identifiers are unique numbers assigned to each connection and transfer to allow a user to better understand which transfer and connection each verbose output line refers to.